marko-knoebl/slides/src/sections/react-redux/02-react-redux-en.md

 Setup: `npm install redux react-redux`

-TypeScript: `npm install redux react-redux @types/react-redux`
+TypeScript: `npm install @types/react-redux`

 ---

 ## Presentational and Container Components

 - presentational components: "Ordinary" React components (reusable)
-- container components: Have access to the redux store
+- container components: Have access to the redux store / are connected with the Redux store

 ---